 The Blue Jays Are Hatched.

-I was not at all familiar with this part of the city and I had literally walked around the complete stadium before I finally arrived at gate 10 on the south side.
-There were a lot of teenagers like myself hanging around when I arrived.
-There was also a few much older men and it seemed like everyone but me was smoking.
-I knew nobody and I felt like I was the only one there that day without a friend or someone I knew.
+I was not at all familiar with this part of the city.
+I literally walked around the complete stadium before arriving at gate 10 on the south side.
+There were a lot of teenagers like myself just hanging around when I arrived.
+There were also a few much older men and it seemed like everyone but me was smoking.
+I knew nobody and I felt like I was the only one there who was by myself.

 A large overweight man named Alfie came to the door.
-He explained that only people with passes would be vendors.
-I did not have a pass and I didn't even know how to get a pass, but I was determined I was going to be a vendor on that day.
+He explained that only people with passes already would be vendors.
+I did not have a pass and I didn't even know where or how to get a pass, but I was determined to be a vendor on that day.

 I inquired as to where I could get a pass.

-“You have to go to the Versa Foods office and I don’t think they will be able to help you, we have enough people already” I was told by the fat man.
-He told me the office was over at the north end of the stadium so I went for another stroll.
-I walked into the office and excused myself.
+“You have to go to the Versa Foods office, but I don’t think they will be able to help you because we have enough people already” I was told by the fat man.
+He told me that the office was over in the north end of the stadium.
+I went for another stroll, I walked into the office and excused myself.

 “I need a pass to work as a vendor," I said.

-Because I had come all the way down on the bus, took the day off school and I had made the extra effort to actually get the pass, they made me a pass.
+Since I had come all the way down on the bus, taken the day off school and I made the extra effort to get the pass, they made me a pass.

-I was handed my own plastic white credit card like pass with my name on it.
-The pass would be my very own season ticket and today was the first ever game for the Toronto Blue Jays.
-I would now be a part of history, but first another stroll back to gate 10.
-By the time I arrived almost everyone had disappeared.
+Within ten minutes I was handed my own plastic white credit card like pass with my name on it.
+The pass would be like my very own season ticket and today was the first ever game for the Toronto Blue Jays.
+I would now be a part of history, but first I took another stroll back over to gate 10.
+By the time I arrived everyone had disappeared.
 I walked up the stairs where I was handed an orange smock with a numbered badge.
 I forget what my number was, but I was ready and eager to sell whatever they wanted me to sell.

 On this day opening day, it would be hot dogs.

-They say you never forget your first time and I had never been inside a stadium before.
-I followed the rays of sunlight flooding the grey concrete walkway from the vendor’s room.
-It was the brand new artificial turf that I remember the most.
-It was so green and looked like a gigantic green carpet.
-Other than the fact it was green, it did not resemble natural grass in any way.
+They say you never forget your first time, I followed the rays of sunlight flooding the grey concrete walkway from the vendor’s room.
+It was the brand new green artificial turf that I remember the most.
+It was so green, it looked like a gigantic green carpet and other than it being green it did not resemble natural grass in any way.

 There were Chicago White Sox baseball players just milling about.
-Some players were tossing soft while others were throwing hard.
-A player was inside a large batting cage hitting balls slowly pitched to him from a potbellied coach standing behind a fence partition.
-Outfielders that were three hundred feet away would trot over and snag the balls before they hit the new turf.
-Many of the balls would clear the fence bouncing around in the cheaper bleacher seats.
-They were destined to become historic mementos for some of the fans that would be arriving an hour later.
+Some of the players were tossing soft to each other while others were throwing hard.
+There was a player inside a large batting cage hitting balls slowly pitched to him from a potbellied coach who was standing behind a fence partition.
+Outfielders standing three hundred feet away would trot over and snag the balls before they hit the new turf.
+Many of the balls would clear the fence bouncing around in the cheaper bleacher seats soon to become historic mementos for some of the fans that would be arriving an hour later.

-I vividly remember the sound of the ball hitting the bat; it was a different sound, a unique sound.
-My first impression of baseball was it seemed to be a very non-strenuous sport, a sweatless sport and more of a pastime.
+I remember the sound of the ball hitting the bat; it was a different sound, a unique sound.
+My first impression of baseball was it seemed to be a very non-strenuous sport, more like a pastime.
 Could it ever become Canada’s favorite pastime like it was in America?

-I went back to the vendor’s room and within the hour I was now in the stands selling foil wrapped hot dogs out of my big orange Coleman cooler.
+I went back to the vendor’s room and within the hour I was in the stands selling foil wrapped hot dogs out of my big orange Coleman cooler.
 I was exchanging money and handing out packets of mustard, relish and ketchup like I had been doing it all my life.
-All of a sudden and without warning the sky got black and the temperature got much colder.
-It was like some great Armageddon was fast approaching and within minutes it started to fuck'n snow.
+Then all of a sudden and without any warning the sky got black and the temperature got much colder.
+It felt like Armageddon was fast approaching and within minutes it started to fuck'n snow.

 Hot dog sales were now very brisk and the tips were plenty.
-I was trolling the expensive seats right behind home plate and around the dugouts.
-There was just so much excitement in the air.
-We were allowed to sell anywhere we wanted, but for that first game I stayed as close to the action as possible and I stayed very close to the expensive seats.
+I was trolling all the expensive seats right behind home plate and around the dugouts.
+There was just so much electric excitement in the air.
+Vendors were allowed to sell anywhere we wanted, but for that first game I stayed as close to the action as possible selling in the expensive seats.

-I had remembered to take my hat off and be quiet for the American anthem.
-I was so excited I forgot that two anthems would be sung and in between anthems I began barking out attention to my overpriced hot dogs.
+I had remembered to take my hat off and stand quietly for the American national anthem.
+I was so excited and I forgot two anthems would be played.
+In between the anthems I began barking out attention to my overpriced hot dogs.

 “Hot dogs!
 Hot dogs!
 Who wants a hot dog?”
 I shouted.